4ms/stm32mp2-baremetal/README.md

 ## Debugging (and a faster way to load an app)

-1. The Discovery and Eval boards have an SWD connection via the USB jack marked "ST-LINK".
-Connect that to your computer.
+1. The Discovery and Eval boards have an SWD connection via the USB jack marked "ST-LINK" which you are already using for the console terminial.

-2. Power on with the SD card installed, and hit a key to stop U-boot from continuing.
+3. Power on, and watch the console for "Hit any key...".
+Then hit a key to stop U-boot from continuing.
+You should be at the U-BOOT prompt now.

 3. Start openocd.
 The scripts for the stm32mp2 chips are included in this repo, as well as the openocd config file (`openocd.cfg`).
 So start openocd in a